 Ruth Emily Vogel

 Ms. Vogel has been practicing law for over 30 years.
-She is the owner and senior attorney at Ivy Law Group providing oversight, assistance and perspective in her work with the other attorneys and staff.
-This includes working with clients in all aspects of probate, estate planning, elder law and personal injury.
+She is the owner and senior attorney at Ivy Law Group working with clients in all aspects of probate, estate planning, elder law and personal injury.
 Prior to her legal career, Ruth worked in non-profit social service agencies.
 Ruth volunteers at the Ballard Senior Center and provides a free legal clinic there.

 Estate Planning: In these evolving times of medical science and legal rights Ruth maintains a current knowledge of the law for our clients who need health care directives, wills and other estate planning documents.
 Ruth has given presentations on estate planning and is passionate about the need for preparedness.

 Probate: Fortunately, Washington State has a relatively straightforward probate process.
 Ruth has advised clients in their role as executor/personal representative both in cases with a Last Will and Testament and those without a valid will.
 When you are coping with the loss of a member of your family or a friend Ruth is accessible to help you deal with both the loss and the inevitable bureaucracy.

 Personal Injury: Combining a thorough background in vehicle and traffic laws with negotiation and litigation experience, Ruth assists clients who have been injured in motor vehicle collisions.
 Her priority is to encourage you to acheive full medical recovery and fair financial compensation.